MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 |Request timeout|HTTP response code `504 - Gateway Timeout` is returned when a request exceeds 10-minutes execution time.|10 minutes|
 -->

-## <a name="FAQUser"></a>Frequently asked questions on per-user limits
+## <a name="FAQsUser"></a>Frequently asked questions on per-user limits

 This section includes frequently asked questions on per-user limits.
 If you have questions that are not answered, please post them in the **Feedback** section below by submitting feedback about this page.

 ### How do these limits apply to how many requests or other resource consumption units a user is entitled to each day?

 These operational limits control "how fast" you can consume resources simultaneously or in short periods (per second/minute) and are not related to entitlement quotas that control "how much" you can consume resources in longer periods (per day/week/month).
-At present, we haven't set definite entitlement quotas, but will do so soon.
+At present, we haven't set definite entitlement quotas, but will do so in the future.

 ### Are limits applied differently for application users?